tzcoolman/DSCN/README.md

 3. Map features onto the cell-line network.
 4. Select first target from the cell-line network.
 5. Select second target (target combination) based on the adjusted cell-line network given the first target.
-Optional: add P-values on top the selected target combination.
+6. (Optional) add P-values on top the selected target combination.

 Quickstart
 ----------